QuTech-Delft/OpenQL/docs/mapping.rst

   in which the gates are ordered along a timeline according to their cycle attribute.

-With the dependence graph available to the mapper, the availability list of it is used just as in the scheduler.
+With the dependence graph available to the mapper, its availability list is used just as in the scheduler:

-The list at each time contains those gates that can be mapped now.
+- the list at each moment contains those gates that have not been mapped but can be mapped now

+- the availability list forms a *cut* of the dependence graph: all predecessors of the ones in this list have been mapped, all successors have not been mapped

-Each time a gate has been mapped, the successor gates become available for being mapped, and the availability list is updated.
+- each moment a gate has been mapped, it is taken out of the availability list;
+  those of its successor dependence gates of which all predecessors have been mapped, become available for being mapped, i.e. are added to the availability list

-This system is used to look-ahead, to find which two-qubit to map next, to make a selection from all that are available or take just the most critical one, to try multiple ones and evaluate each alternative to map it, comparing those alternatives against one of the metrics (see later), and even go into recursion, i.e. looking further ahead to see what the effects on subsequent two-qubit gates are when mapping the current one.
+This dependence graph is used to look-ahead, to find which two-qubit to map next, to make a selection from all that are available or take just the most critical one, to try multiple ones and evaluate each alternative to map it, comparing those alternatives against one of the metrics (see later), and even go into recursion (see later as well), i.e. looking further ahead to see what the effects on subsequent two-qubit gates are when mapping the current one.

+In this context the ``criticality`` of a gate is an important property of a gate: the ``criticality`` of a gate is the length of the longest dependence path from the gate to the SINK gate and is computed in a single linear backward scan over the dependencd graph (Dijkstra's algorithm).

-Deciding for the next two-qubit gate to map, is done based on the following options:
+Deciding for the next two-qubit gate to map, is done based on the following option:

-HERE

 - ``maplookahead:``
   How does the mapper exploit the lookahead offered by the dependence graph constructed from the input circuit?